Stiflerzak/TaskTrainClient/README.md

  Am working to improve this app in a better one

-i need to add routes so that one can start my login in
+I need to add routes so that one can start my login in

 ## LICENSE